Finding Retail Opportunities in Federal Buildings

 GSA has the authority to contract for concessions in federally owned and leased space in order to meet the needs of the federal tenants in that space and also to contract directly with local telecommunications companies for public pay phones.
 GSA also has certain authorities to grant outleases, licenses, or permits to the private sector for use of federally owned or leased space.

-GSA is required to notify the SLA if and when a concessions opportunity becomes available.
-Vending machines, sundry stands, prepackaged snack bars, limited onsite snack bars, and onsite snack bars with a grill are typically handled with a permit or license that is prepared by the SLA and submitted to GSA for execution.
+GSA is required to notify the SLA if and when a vending opportunity becomes available.
+If the SLA accepts the opportunity, GSA signs a permit with the SLA; the SLA then assigns a license to a blind vendor to operate a vending facility in GSA-controlled buildings.
+Vending machines, sundry stands, prepackaged snack bars, limited onsite snack bars, onsite snack bars with a grill, and cafes are typical vending facilities.

-The operation of a café or cafeteria is usually covered by a food services contract.
-Food service contracts can be bid on the open market, and opportunities will be advertised in FedBizOpps.gov.
-However, GSA must still give priority to visually impaired vendors according to the Randolph-Sheppard Act when conducting a competitive procurement.
+The operation of a cafeteria is usually covered by a commercial food service contract.
+Food service contracts are bid on the open market and advertised in FedBizOpps.gov.
+However, GSA must still give priority to blind vendors according to the Randolph-Sheppard Act when conducting a competitive procurement.

 Outleasing is GSA’s method of leasing to the private sector or state or local government entities GSA-owned or leased space for which there is no immediate need by the Federal community.
 GSA offers for lease retail, office and warehouse space, and rooftops (generally to wireless telecommunications carriers), as well as short-term licenses for film productions, photography shoots and special events.